Subscribe to Body Moments Newsletter and get a FREE e-book!

 In addition to putting fun back into your workouts, you can combine the best features of most exercise machines.
 Balance training on the Bosu Balance Trainer will also strengthen your muscles, especially your core and improve your flexibility as well.
 It is great for core exercises and strength training exercises.
 You can kill many birds with one stone and cut down on your training time.

-All in all, the Bosu Balance Trainer is not much money when you take a look at how much the little trainer can do for you and your body-mind-soul health.
+All in all, any type of balance trainer is not much money when you take a look at how much it can do for you and your body-mind-soul health.

 It has been so much fun for me to learn and create some of my own unique balance exercises on the Bosu Ball.
 One early September day, my stepson and his friends came to our place.
 I brought out the Bosu Balance Trainer and they immediately became like school children, playing on the Bosu ball, challenging themselves, and began a friendly competition with one another!